Background pattern

 Other side effects

-• Skin rash, which may cause blistering, which appear like small dots (dark spot in the center surrounded by a lighter area, with a dark ring around the edge - erythema multiforme)
+• skin rash, which can form blisters, that look like small targets (dark spot in the center surrounded by a lighter area, with a dark ring around the edge - erythema multiforme)

 Side effects with unknown frequency that may appear in blood tests:

-• Decreased platelet count in the blood (cells that help blood to clot –trombocytopenia)
+• Decrease in the number of platelets in the blood (cells that help the blood to clot – thrombocytopenia)

 Store below 25°C, in the original packaging.